0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 ## Steps to deregister as a price oracle

-The time window available to deregister can be very short, because you are responsible for any price you have reported, and then you have a short time from the finalized price to the next price your node report.
+To begin deregisterering a node from a price oracle, the first step is to verify which price oracle it serves.
+If known, skip to [deregistration](#deregister-from-a-price-oracle).
+It is important to identify the time window, where you can deregister.
+The time window available to deregister can be very short, because the node is responsible for the prices it has reported.
+You have a short time from the finalized price to the next price your node report.

-### Verify which price oracle your node serves (If known, skip to [deregistration](#deregister-from-a-price-oracle))
+### Verify which price oracle your node serves

 1. Open
    the [large oracle contract state](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014?tab=state)